liyasthomas/mnmlurl/README.md

 ### Features :sparkles:

-:sparkles: **URL shortning made simple**: mnmlurl uses [jsonstore.io](https://www.jsonstore.io) to  store data on an endpoint JSON file using HTTPS requests.
+:heart_eyes: **URL shortning made simple**: mnmlurl uses [jsonstore.io](https://www.jsonstore.io) to  store data on an endpoint JSON file using HTTPS requests.
 It works on any url.

 :heart: **No server side logging**: Your privacy is important for us.
 We never log, collect or prompt to sell your data to anyone.

-:fire: **Custon and random alias support**: Add your own custom alias or generate a random one.
+:fire: **Custom and random alias support**: Add your own custom alias or generate a random one.

 :zap: **Performance**: mnmlurl is a thin web app on top of HTML, CSS and JavaScript.
 Being a Progressive web app, mnmlurl offers lightning fast loading and offline support via workbox and service worker.